bglarkin/tallgrass_restoration_legacies/microbial_diversity.md

 <img src="microbial_diversity_files/figure-gfm/plot_div_amf_otu-1.png" style="display: block; margin: auto;" />

-Richness increases from corn, to restored, to remnant fields, and some support exists for this pattern to occur across regions.
+Richness increases from corn, to restored and remnant fields, and some support exists for this pattern to occur across regions.
 The trend is weakest with $N_{0}$, suggesting that both restored and remnant soils contain more functionally abundant and co-dominant species than are